acgetchell/mundus-atrox/src/journals/nineteenth.md

 4. *Viker* uses Call Lightning and kills it!
 5. *Benjamin* cures Sharkeisha for a few HP.

-We decide to keep travelling forward to get away from the banished Sharks eventual return.
+We decide to keep traveling forward to get away from the banished Sharks eventual return.
 We encounter an island with some fungi and take a long rest!

 *Wulrif* Detects Thoughts on the island and finds nothing. *Tysnera* tries Detect Magic and gets nothing, too.